nasa/Common-Metadata-Repository/search-app/api_docs.md

 These are query parameters specific to collections

   * `include_has_granules` - If this parameter is set to "true" this will include a flag indicating true or false if the collection has any granules at all.
-Supported in all response formats.
+Supported in all response formats except opendata.
   * `include_granule_counts` - If this parameter is set to "true" this will include a count of the granules in each collection that would match the spatial and temporal conditions from the collection query.
-Supported in all response formats.
+Supported in all response formats except opendata.
-  * `include_facets` - If this parameter is set to "true" facets will be included in the collection results.
+  * `include_facets` - If this parameter is set to "true" facets will be included in the collection results (not applicable to opendata results).
 Facets are described in detail below.

 #### Headers